 Imaging tests to see internal bodily structures may be done with:

 Treatment is focused on managing MG symptoms.
 Talk with your doctor about the best treatment plan for you.
 Options may include one or more of the following:

 Your doctor may prescribe the following:

-This is a procedure which cleans the blood of the abnormal antibodies.
+Plasmapheresis is a procedure that cleans the blood of the abnormal antibodies.
 This process may need to be repeated at certain intervals.

 Thymectomy is a surgical procedure to remove the thymus gland.
-Surgery may improve symptoms or bring remission in some patients.
+Surgery may improve symptoms or bring remission in some people.

 This may only be needed if breathing is severely impaired.
 This can happen during an episode of myasthenic crisis.

-Avoid medicines that may worsen MG.
-There are many medications, but some examples include:
+Avoid medications that may worsen MG.
+Some examples include: